 - i) The Group leases leasehold lands from non-related parties.
-The leases have an average tenure of 27 to 92 years. - ii) In addition, the Group leases certain equipment and office premises with contractual terms of up to two years.
+The leases have an average tenure of 27 to 92 years. - ii) The Group leases certain motor vehicles and plant and machinery from third parties with lease terms of 3 to 5 years and have option to purchase the assets at the end of the lease term - iii) In addition, the Group leases certain equipment and office premises with contractual terms of up to two years.
 These leases are short-term and/or low value items.
 The Group has elected not to recognised right-of-use assets and lease liabilities for these leases.

-The maturity analysis of the lease liabilities is disclosed in Note 23(b).
+The maturity analysis of the lease liabilities is disclosed in Note 22(b).